I:03:03 Information Technology Resources

 The MTSU Information Technology Resource Policy is intended to provide a framework for users to practice respectful use of Information Technology Resources.
 Failure to act responsibly can adversely affect the work of other users.
 The policy is intended to prevent abuse of equipment and services and to ensure that usage honors the public trust and supports the University's mission.

-B. The following persons may obtain an account at MTSU:
+A. The following persons may request an account at MTSU:

 2. Other persons may qualify for public service accounts on a particular system at the discretion of the Vice President for Information Technology and CIO.